aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 security posture, and I like being able to go from _zero_ to _productive_ in a couple minutes.
 Once the container boots, I immediately feel at home.
 I can quickly get ahead and write my thoughts, hack on a new project, or put off the occasional fire at work.
-Having a full system bottled-in and ready to go also gives me confidence I could somehow recover in case of disaster (think fire, natural disaster, theft, etc.), removing reliance on single points of failure.
+Having a full system bottled up and ready to deploy also gives me confidence that I could recover quickly in case of disaster (fire, natural disaster, theft, etc.), removing any specific machine as a single point of failure.
+Lastly, this setup is trivial to deploy to a different
-Lastly, this setup is trivial to deploy to a different system: I have had some fun playing with AI agents in a `qemu` VM built using the same tools.
+system: I have had some fun playing with AI agents in a `qemu` VM built using the same tools.

 Thanks for reading, and 'til next time!